Insurance for Construction Companies and Contractors

 Advertising injuries

-The general liability portion of a BOP also protects contractors and construction businesses against advertising injuries, such as:
+The general liability policy portion of a BOP also protects contractors and construction businesses against advertising injuries, such as:

 • Defamation, both libel (written) and slander (spoken)